Keep in Touch

-Ms. Lopez has long been an outspoken champion of social and environmental causes in the Philippines.
+Ms. Lopez, who passed away in 2019, was an outspoken champion of social and environmental causes in the Philippines.
 When she spearheaded the rehabilitation of the badly polluted Pasig River and nearby urban streams, she was named to chair the Pasig River Rehabilitation Commission.
 Her efforts there led to the cleanup of at least 17 tributaries in the Pasig river system.

 She also led a campaign to save La Mesa Watershed, a once-neglected area that contains the last remaining rainforest of its size in Metro Manila, as well as the reservoir from which 12 million people get their drinking water.
 It is now La Mesa Ecopark, a tree-lined park where urban dwellers can hike, fish, and ride mountain bikes or horses.